raaphy/SwissDialectClassifier/README.md

 ## Setup
 To run HelvetiaDial one shound create a Python 3.10 environment (We only tested the code on Python 3.10).
 Afterward the requirements in requirements.txt should be installed using pip.
 The git repo contains the embeddings.
+To recreate the final results one can simply run helvetia_dial.py.
+To see the experiments open the jupyter notebook 'experiments.ipynb'.
-If one wants to create them one needs to:
+If one wants to recreate the embeddings one needs to:
 - Dowload the GDI-2019 dataset from https://drive.switch.ch/index.php/s/DZycFA9DPC8FgD9
+- install additional requirements from requirements_embeddings.txt
 - In create_embeddings.ipynb the path to the dataset needs to be set to the unzipped folder.
 - Run the jupyter notebook 'create_embeddings.ipynb'.
 Takes approximately 1 hour.
 ## Files Overview